-To deliver high quality patient care, the NHS needs staff that are healthy, well and at work.
+To deliver high-quality patient care, the NHS needs healthy, well and at work staff.
 Looking after the health and wellbeing of staff directly contributes to the delivery of quality patient care.

 Developing a sustainable health and wellbeing approach needs strong and clear leadership, supported by a solid strategy that is continually developing and is underpinned by a proactive and engaged approach.

 Research shows that where NHS trusts prioritise staff health and wellbeing and actively engage with staff to develop work in this area, levels of engagement increase, as does staff morale, loyalty, innovation, productivity, all resulting in higher quality patient care.